 1. Uninstall Bluestacks & download the latest version

 Always update Bluestacks to the latest version as the error is said to occur in the older versions of Bluestacks.
 If you still see the error, then download the latest version of Bluestacks.
-Before downloading, try to uninstall Bluestack from the system and remove all the files, folders and registry keys under Bluestacks.
+Before downloading, try to completely uninstall Bluestacks from the system and remove all the files, folders and registry keys under Bluestacks.